Adventures in Machine Learning

 WHERE age = 18;

-When we execute the above query, we can see that the estimated execution plan shows a table scan.
-A table scan means that the database engine must scan every row in the table, which can be time-consuming and resource-intensive.
+When executing this query, we observe that the estimated execution plan shows a table scan.
+A table scan implies that the database engine must scan every row in the table, which can be time-consuming and resource-intensive.

 With a Clustered Index: